 So you brought in Chris Wheeldon and other choreographers.

 I thought that Bolshoi was for too long a theater of just one style, one choreographer, and the other Bolshoi features were lost, like what we can see in the film with Ulanova doing Giselle.
 I am now working with Het National Ballet in Amsterdam on Don Quixote, which is considered the only Gorsky creation that survived.
 No one can say what is basic qualities of Gorsky; it’s very possible that most of it is still Petipa.
 But that was a huge, long period of Bolshoi history.
 I thought that taking together all those important moments of the Bolshoi history, giving the dancers the feel of this tradition—not only the 30 years of Grigorovich’s reign—would somehow define this style.

-When you made The Bright Stream , many people said that it refreshed the Bolshoi.
+The Bright Stream , many people said that it refreshed the Bolshoi.
 Do you think it had a good impact?